Optimal Bound on the Combinatorial Complexity of Approximating Polytopes: Caps of the Polar

 For the rest of this section, we focus on the case where $K$ is a convex body in $\gamma$-canonical form for constant $\gamma$.
-In order to relate approximating elements for $K$ with approximating elements for $K^*$, we introduce a mapping of $\eps$-width caps of $K$ to $\Theta(\eps)$-width caps of $K^*$.
+Before presenting our next lemma, we introduce a mapping of $\eps$-width caps of $K$ to $\Theta(\eps)$-width caps of $K^*$.
 Let $C$ be an $\eps$-width cap of $K$.
 For concreteness, assume that space has been rotated so that $C$'s base is horizontal with $C$ lying above the origin.
-For a suitably large constant $c$ (to be specified later), shoot a ray vertically upwards from $O$, and let $x \in K^*$ be a point on this ray such that $\delta(x) = \eps/c$.
-Define $\pi(C)$ to be a minimum volume cap of $K^*$ that contains $x$ (see Figure~\ref{f:dualcaps}).
+For a suitably large constant $c$ (to be specified in the proof of the following lemma), shoot a ray vertically upwards from $O$, and let $x \in K^*$ be a point on this ray such that $\delta(x) = \eps/c$ (where $\delta(x)$ is defined with respect to $K^*$).
+Define $\pi(C)$ to be a minimum-volume cap of $K^*$ that contains $x$ (see Figure~\ref{f:dualcaps}).
 Our next lemma shows that, up to constant factors, there is a polar relationship between the bases of $C$ and $\pi(C)$.

 \begin{lemma} Given a convex body $K$ in $\gamma$-canonical form for a constant $\gamma$, there exist constants $c_1, c_2$ such that the following holds.
 Let $C$ be a horizontal $\eps$-width cap of $K$ lying above the origin.
 Let $X$ be the vertical projection of the base of $\pi(C)$.
 Let $z$ be the point that is the polar of the hyperplane passing through $\base(C)$, and let $h$ be the hyperplane parallel to $\base(\pi(C))$ passing through $z$.
 Then $c_1 \eps X^* \subseteq \base(C) - h^* \subseteq c_2 \eps X^*$. \end{lemma}